odsti/datasets/mach4/README.md

 * major - "If you attended a university, what was your major (e.g.
   "psychology", "English", "civil engineering")?"

-The following value were calculated by the server:
+The following values were calculated by the server:

 * country - the user's network location
 * screenw - width of user's device in pixels
 * screenh - width of user's device in pixels

-The time spend on each page was recorded in seconds:
+The time spent on each page was recorded in seconds:

 * introelapse
 * testelapse